-SiLabs's solution, called Si10xx, is based on a single-chip microcontroller (MCU) and on a wireless transceiver, and can therefore guarantee both control and wireless functionalities at an extremely very low power consumption.
-A solution like this, based on energy harvesting, has several significant advantages, including:
+SiLabs’s solution, called Si10xx, is based on a single-chip microcontroller (MCU) and on a wireless transceiver, and can therefore guarantee both control and wireless functionalities at an extremely very low power consumption.
+This solution based on energy harvesting, has several significant advantages, including:

 - it is environment friendly

 - it is virtually inexhaustible (being self-sustaining from the energy point of view)

 - it is advantageous from the economic point of view (avoiding the replacement of batteries)

 - it is a suitable alternative to traditional batteries

 Do not forget the batteries still involve a cost, and they have the disadvantage of requiring a periodic replacement (this is very uncomfortable when dealing with a network of wireless sensors located in places not easily accessible), plus the fact that they become unreliable in conditions of extreme temperature.
 The image in figure 1 shows the block diagram for a typical energy-harvesting system.

 Figure 1: Layout of a typical energy-harvesting system

 SiLabs reference design (RD) based on energy harvesting includes software for network and wireless USB interface management, a complete circuit with radio frequency (RF) layout, bill of materials, schematics and Gerber files.
 The elements of the RD are as follows: